 Effects of poor waste disposal.

-Waste that end up in water bodies negatively change the chemical composition of the water.
+Waste that ends up in water bodies negatively changes the chemical composition of the water.
 Technically, this is called water pollution.
 This will affect all ecosystems existing in the water.
 It can also cause harm to animals that drink from such polluted water.

-Bad waste management practices can result in land and air pollution and can cause respiratory problems and other adverse health effects as contaminants are absorbed from the lungs into other parts of the body.
-(Pollution is fully covered here)
+Poor waste management practices can result in land and air pollution.
+That can cause respiratory problems and other adverse health effects as contaminants are absorbed from the lungs into other parts of the body.

-Liquid that forms as water trickles through contaminated areas is called Leachate.
-It forms very harmful mixture of chemicals that may result in hazardous substances entering surface water, groundwater or soil.
+The liquid that forms as water trickles through contaminated areas is called Leachate.
+It forms a very harmful mixture of chemicals that may result in hazardous substances entering surface water, groundwater, or soil.

-Everyone wants to live and visit places that are clean, fresh and healthy.
-A city with poor sanitation, smelly and with waste matter all over the place do not attract good people, investors and tourists.
-Such cities tend to have poor living standards.
+Everyone wants to live and visit places that are clean, fresh, and healthy.
+A city with poor sanitation, smelly, and with waste matter all over the place do not attract people, investors, and tourists.
+Such cities tend to have poorer living standards.